nstanford5/ERC20/ERC20.md

     deployed: Fun([Contract], Null),
   });
 ```
 We define the metadata as an Object with specified fields.
+More on [StringDyn](https://docs.reach.sh/rsh/compute/#rsh_StringDyn)

 Then we define a `deployed` function to notify the frontend of contract deployment.
 This is a best practice when building Reach DApps.
 It prevents frontend interaction that relies on a deployed contract before it is complete.